-Museum Collection

-Items are held on the Balance Sheet at insurance valuation which is based on market values and is reviewed periodically.
-Acquisitions are made by purchase or donation with purchases being recognised at cost and donations at valuation with reference to appropriate commercial markets and auction sale information.

-- Public artwork Items are held on the Balance Sheet at historic cost. - Other historic assets Other items are held on the Balance Sheet at historic cost, or insurance value where this is available.
+- Museum Collection - Items are held on the Balance Sheet at insurance valuation which is based on market values and is reviewed periodically.
+Acquisitions through purchase are recognised at cost and acquisitions through donation are valued with reference to appropriate commercial markets and auction sale information. - Public artwork - Items are held on the Balance Sheet at historic cost. - Other historic assets - Other items are held on the Balance Sheet at historic cost, or insurance value where this is available.

 Heritage assets held on the Balance Sheet are recorded in the Council's Asset Register.
 As heritage assets are considered to have indeterminate lives and relatively high residual values, the Council does not consider it appropriate to charge depreciation on these assets.